andrija-djurovic/monobinShiny/README.md

             this is solved adding NaN if only NA is defined as the special case element.
             With new release of ```monobin``` package this will be fixed.**

-Example of error (only NA selected in special case elements):
+Example of error (only NA selected in special case elements field):
 ![plot](./pics/pic08.png)

-Fix of previous error (NaN added to NA as special case elements - NA, NaNA):
+Fix of previous error (NaN added to NA in special case elements field - NA, NaNA):
 ![plot](./pics/pic09.png)